 Most visitors to Cuba come for the beaches and crystal-clear waters of the local Atlantic.
 A week in a seaside resort hotel is a week of beach relaxation, fun in the turquoise sea, amazing ocean-and-palm-tree views and plenty of Cuba Libres and Mojitos.
 For Canadians, Cuba is the closest and the most cost-effective escape from the dreadfulness of long, cruel winters.
 Europeans come to enjoy the retro ambiance as well as laze out under the palms.

-Choose the the right one
+Choose the right type of Havana tour

 There are two ways you can go about it.
 One is to go with an organized bus tour.
 Or you can venture out on your own by taking a local taxi.
 I have tried both approaches.
 On the following lines you’ll find out what’s positive and what’s not so ideal about both.